 You have finally reached the point where you are ready to open your bakery.
 You invested in all the latest equipment, you've hired wonderful employees, and you have customers eagerly awaiting the grand opening of your bakery.
-But as a new small business owner, you don't know where to state with business insurance for your bakery.
+But as a new small business owner, you don't know where to start with business insurance for your bakery.
 Do you need to get general liability insurance?
 What about workers' compensation?

 How Much Does Bakery Insurance Cost?

 If you choose to add on workers' compensation, business interruption insurance, product liability, and other coverage options it will increase the total cost.
-We recommend looking through the recommended coverage listed below and talk with an agent to see what your options are.
+We recommend looking through the recommended coverage listed below and talk with an agent to see what your bakery insurance cost might be.

 Types of Business Insurance for Bakers

 Like baking, there are many ingredients that a business owner can use to create a great bakery insurance policy.
 These policies each work together to reduce risk and bring peace of mind to the business owner.
 Let’s look at the basic requirements needed for a good solid foundation and then some additional options you can consider to protect your business.